james-wandisco/adding_multiple_rules_with_curl/Add_multiple_rules.md

 ```

 ## Making multiple calls to add multiple rules.
-The parameters of each request is up to you.
+The number of and value of each parameter of each request is up to you.
-In my example I will compile a list of paths for my parameters.
+In my example I will compile a list of paths I want to add as replication rules.
 With those parameters I will execute the request for each path in the list.

 e.g. folder_list.txt